 His first trip to the Napa Valley was in 1962 and subsequently he made many trips after this.
-He remembers personally knowing “all 14 winemakers” in the valley in the 1960’s!
-Today that number would be measured well above one hundred – in the valley alone.
+He remembers personally knowing “all 14 winemakers” in the valley in the 1960’s.
+Today that number would be measured in the hundreds – in the valley alone.

 Lou has long been interested in fine wine and in 1999 co-founded Grand Cru Imports, www.grandcruimports.com, a company that focuses on importing fine wines from Bordeaux, Hungary and Spain.

 Upon “retirement” Lou decided to follow his passion and with a little luck was able to find the property on State Lane.
 Today his wife, son and daughter in law manage the winery operations.
 He has his own degree in winemaking from the UC Davis Extension program and several prominent winemakers act as Kapcsandy’s consultants including Rob Lawson from Napa Wine Co and Dennis Malbec.
 Denis came to Kapcsandy from Chateau Latour, the 1st Growth estate in Bordeaux.
 Renowned winemaker Helen Turley made the first several vintages and helped plant their initial vineyards.